Topic and Purpose

 - Insight: For creative exploration, rapid prototyping, or social content, NanoBanana delivers high perceived quality.
 For use cases that require predictable coverage of many discrete styles (retail try-ons, salon consultations), its prompt-driven workflow increases time and cognitive load compared with curated libraries.

-- Fact: Nanobanana claims high character consistency across images, yet Perfect Corp observed minor facial-feature changes when hairstyles were swapped, which can undermine confidence in identity preservation for real-world decisionsnanobanana2go.pro.
-Perfect Corp’s comparison tool maintains facial features more reliably and adds face-shape detection to guide real-life stylist consultationsperfectcorp.com.perfectcorp.com
+- Fact: Nanobanana claims high character consistency across images, yet Perfect Corp observed minor facial-feature changes when hairstyles were swapped, which can undermine confidence in identity preservation for real-world decisions[1](https://nanobanana2go.pro/)[0](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).
+Perfect Corp’s comparison tool maintains facial features more reliably and adds face-shape detection to guide real-life stylist consultations[0](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

 - Meaning: The platform’s character-consistency claims are valuable for branding and storytelling, but the observed facial drift means NanoBanana is currently less reliable as a single source of truth for identity-critical virtual try-on or clinical/style-prescription use.